 We have specially trained Trauma and Mental Health Informed Practitioners across the Trust.
 These trusted, emotionally available adults support children who are identified as requiring additional support.
-This support may be offered in a 1:1 session, in class or in small groups (social distancing measures in place, year group bubbles maintained in relation to CV19 Risk assessment).
+This support may be offered in a 1:1 session, in class or in small groups.